 Part-time applicants may be admitted to college courses providing space is available and the applicant has met the admission requirements.
 Applicants to postsecondary diploma or certificate programs which require only the prerequisite courses of English and/or math may be admitted on a probationary basis and will be required to achieve a GPA of 60 per cent or higher after completing six credit courses.

-NOTE: Acceptance for part-time studies does not guarantee the applicant full-time entry to a program in subsequent semesters.
+NOTE: Acceptance for studying part-time does not guarantee the applicant full-time entry to a program in subsequent semesters.

 Admission requirements for degree programs